jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 installer" in the first gray box.
 You will be prompted to donate to Ubuntu, which is entirely optional.
 You will also be prompted to use a different version of Ubuntu if you use Windows 8.

-#### Run deal.II natively on Windows

-Native Windows support for deal.II is currently experimental and not officially supported.
-See the separate page on [[Windows]] for more details.

-#### Are any of the native Windows compilers supported by deal.II?

-If you are thinking of compilers like Microsoft Visual C++ or Borland C++, then the answer is: No, not at the moment.
-The basic problem is that none of the main developers use Windows and as in any other volunteer project, things happen if people with the necessary expertise step forward to make it work.

 ### Can I use deal.II on an Apple Macintosh?